cloudera/flink-tutorials/flink-simple-tutorial/README.md

 # Stateless Monitoring Application
-The purpose of the Flink Quickstart Application is to provide a self-contained boilerplate code example for a Flink application.
+The purpose of the Flink tutorial Application is to provide a self-contained boilerplate code example for a Flink application.

 # Table of contents
 1. [Overview](#overview)